-The student must hold a STEM degree (Science, Technology, Engineering, or Math), be hired by an employer signed up for the government program "E-Verify", and will have to apply for the 17-month extension on Form I-765 with Fee.
-Students who timely file an application for the 17-month OPT extension will be able to continue employment while the extension application is pending, until a final decision on the I-765 or for 180 days, whichever comes first.
+The student must hold a STEM degree (Science, Technology, Engineering, or Math), be hired by an employer signed up for the government program "E-Verify," and will have to apply for the 17-month extension on Form I-765 with fee.
+Students who file a timely application for the 17-month OPT extension will be able to continue employment while the extension application is pending, until a final decision on the I-765 is received or for 180 days, whichever comes first.

 TRAVEL WHILE ON OPT

 You may travel while on OPT.
 However, please keep in mind that you are still in F-1

 status and that you will need the following in order to re-enter the U.S.:

 Your I-20 signed for travel within the past 5 months